stankovictab/upscaler/README.md

 ## TODO List

 - [ ] Make it able to run from any directory.
 An alias could solve this, but then I'd need to change the upscale.sh call in here aswell.
 Maybe put it in /usr/bin?
-- [ ] Fix not being able to run if a folder has spaces in it.
+- [x] Fix not being able to run if a folder has spaces in it.
 So escape whitespace and other characters?
 Maybe try and find a way to convert imported paths to absolute ones.
-See test folder 2.
-- [ ] I'm guessing it's the same problem with spaces in file names.
+This should fix spaces in file names aswell.
+- [ ] See if the / at the end if passing a folder needs to be removed in order to not get the // thing.
+- [ ] Make a new flag `--avif` to force AV1 compression, as sometimes it works for ~80MB files.
+Very weird.
+Say it's experimental.
 - [ ] Make the script executable from qimgv.
 - [ ] Add file size compare up to 24MB to do AVIF or WEBP.
 - [x] Add flag to keep original upscaled image.